· Noorle Team · 8 min read

 Future-Proofing Through Flexibility

-As the compute landscape evolves—WebAssembly gaining GPU support, Firecracker adding PCIe passthrough, new isolation technologies emerging—our dual-compute architecture positions us to adopt innovations selectively:
+As the compute landscape evolves—WebAssembly gaining GPU support, Firecracker adding PCIe passthrough, new isolation technologies emerging—our three-tier architecture positions us to adopt innovations selectively:

 - Enhance the Code Runner with new lightweight technologies